nix-community/robotnix/README.md

 use, which can also be useful to decrease parallelism in case memory usage of certain build steps is too large.

-A full Android 10 build takes about 4 hours on my quad-core i7-3770 with 16GB of memory.
+A full Android 10 build with chromium webview takes approximately 10 hours on my quad-core i7-3770 with 16GB of memory.
-The included `vanilla` and `grapheneos` flavors also build `chromium` (or `vanadium`) from source for use as the system webview.
-This takes approximately 6 hours on my i7-3770.
+AOSP takes approximately 4 hours of that, while webview takes approximately 6 hours.
 I have recently upgraded to a 3970x Threadripper with 32-cores.
-This can build chromium+android in under an hour.
+This can build chromium+android in about an hour.

 ## Configuration and Build Options
 A configuration file should be created for anything more complicated, including creating signed builds.